OSU-BMBL/ssread/static/docs/faq.md

 ### 2. Identification of Human and Mouse disease cell types based on the control atlas

 Not all cells collected from patient samples are malignant, there are heterogeneous cells within individual patients, that is, normal healthy cells are included.
 In Granja et al.’s research, they defined these healthy cells as control-like cells.
 These control-like cells maintain distinct regulatory mechanisms and gene expression patterns compared to disease cells and will disturb the accurate identification of cancer cell clusters.
 Thus, the removal of control-like cells from disease data is critical to identify real disease-associated cells.
-Granja et al. used this strategy to remove control-like cells, and we used this strategy in ssREAD to identify AD-associated cells.
-For each of the AD datasets in ssREAD, the ratio of the control-like cells out of all the cells in this dataset is about 10%.
+Granja et al. used this strategy to remove control-like cells, and we used this strategy in scREAD to identify AD-associated cells.
+For each of the AD datasets in scREAD, the ratio of the control-like cells out of all the cells in this dataset is about 10%.
 We tested at Mathys et al.’s dataset, and found out the ARI scores between with control-like cells and without control-like cells has no significant difference.
 However, the ARI score of without control-like cells datasets is higher than with control-like cells datasets.

 To determine whether cells from disease datasets are control-like, Harmony R package v1.0 was first used to integrate the disease dataset with its corresponding control atlas.
 Harmony shows similar ARI scores but having a significantly shorter run-time compared to other data integration tools.
 After the integration, cells were clustered using Seurat FindClusters function with a resolution of 4.
 A hypergeometric test was performed for each cluster using the number of cells from disease cells and the number of cells from the control atlas.
 Clusters were considered to be control-like if the hypergeometric test result was significant (p-value < 0.0001, Benjamini-Hochberg adjusted), and the cells from the disease dataset in control-like clusters were removed from the downstream analyses.